 Movable vanes or auxiliary airfoils, usually set along the leading edge of a wing but able to be lifted away at certain angles of attack.

 Too steep a bank in a turn, causing an aircraft to slide inward from its ideal turning path.

-The flow of air driven backward by a propeller or downward by a rotor.
+The flow of air driven backwards by a propeller or downward by a rotor.
 Compare DOWNWASH.

 A long, narrow, spanwise gap in a wing, usually near the leading edge, to improve airflow at high angles of attack for slower landing speeds.

 A flap that, when depressed, exposes a SLOT and increases airflow between itself and the rear edge of the wing.